1966–67 Toronto Maple Leafs season

 The 1966–67 Toronto Maple Leafs season was the 50th season of the Toronto NHL franchise, 40th as the Maple Leafs.
-The Leafs finished third in the NHL with a record of 32–27–11 for 75 points to qualify for the playoffs.
+The Leafs finished third in the NHL with a record of 32–27–11 for 75 points to qualify for the playoffs for the ninth year in a row in what was to be the final season of the Original Six period of NHL history.
 Toronto defeated the first-place Chicago Black Hawks four games to two in the semi-finals before upending their arch-rival Montreal Canadiens in six games to win their thirteenth Stanley Cup in franchise history.
-As of 2024-25 this remains the last time that the Maple Leafs have won the Stanley Cup, and the last time they have made an appearance in the Stanley Cup Finals.
+This remains the last time that the Maple Leafs have won the Stanley Cup, and the last time they have made an appearance in the Stanley Cup Final.
 This was the last Toronto based team in a major professional sports league to win a championship until the Toronto Blue Jays won the 1992 World Series.
+The Maple Leafs had the oldest average player age of any team to win the Stanley Cup to that point (later surpassed by the 1997–98 Detroit Red Wings).